fcollingwood/LiberatingMarsCLI/README.md

 # LiberatingMarsCLI
 **We don't want to be forced into which Slicer we use.
 Let's change that.**

-This takes a v3 .ctb file (unencrypted) and outputs a v4 .ctb file (Encrypted.
+This takes a v3 .ctb file (unencrypted) and outputs a v4 .ctb file (Encrypted).

+If using Formware, you will need to write a one-line batch file to re-arrange the order of the arguments like so:

+ "C:\LiberatingMars\LiberatingMarsCLI.exe" "C:\Program Files\ChiTuBox64 1.9.0\CHITUBOX.exe" "%~1" %~2 %~3 %~4 %~5 %~6

 ### Usage:
 LiberatingMarsCLI(.exe) <Mandatory Arguments> [Optional Arguments]